 If you've even had a panic attack, you’ll nod along to these 6 little known facts about panic attacks…

-Surprisingly, panic attacks are actually something many people experience (up to 35% of us to be exact) but the topic is rarely discussed.
+Surprisingly, panic attacks are actually something many people experience (up to 35% of us) but the topic is rarely discussed.
 We decided the best way to help you really understand panic attacks was by sharing some of the more little known facts…

 Panic attack symptoms can vary from person-to-person, but some of the most common symptoms include intense anxiety, sweating, dizziness, a racing heart, shortness of breath, nausea, chest pain, numbness, even stomach cramping and headaches.